Skip to main content

 Testnet → Mainnet Transitions

 Chains transitioning from testnet to mainnet commonly launch tokens within 3–6 months of mainnet deployment.
 The token aligns incentives between validators, developers, and users.
-Monad and Berachain fit this pattern heading into 2026.
+Monad fits this pattern through 2026.
+Berachain completed this transition in early 2026, demonstrating how quickly the window closes once mainnet launches.

 Exchange-Backed L2s